scipy-conference/scipy_proceedings/papers/james_bergstra_hyperopt/paper.rst

 effect on the success of the training algorithm.
 A poorly-configured SVM may perform no better than chance, while a well-configured one may achieve state-of-the-art prediction accuracy.
 To experts and non-experts alike, adjusting hyperparameters to optimize end-to-end performance can be a daunting task.
-Hyperparameters come in many varieties--continuous-valued ones with and without bounds, discrete ones that are either ordered or not, and conditional ones that do not even always apply
+Hyperparameters come in many varieties---continuous-valued ones with and without bounds, discrete ones that are either ordered or not, and conditional ones that do not even always apply
 (e.g., the parameters of an optional pre-processing stage).
 Because of this variety, conventional continuous and combinatorial optimization algorithms either do not directly apply, or else operate without leveraging valuable structure in the configuration space.